open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * Work on the requirements for the implementation of the interactive assessment.
 This will result in a Statement of Work to recruit a developer resource.
 By 5/10/2023
 * 4 weeks of reworking the questions and comparing with the 2 assessments we have been considering as models.
-* Work along with the developer to figure out implementation and internationalization requirements.
-By 6/14/2023
-* Implementation phase working closely with the developer to implement the assessment as an interactive and multilingual tool.
-We would like to consider implementing it in multiple languages from the start, so we'll need to consider internationalization at this stage.
-By 6/28/2023
-* 2 weeks of early adopter / intense testing to ensure functional requirements are met.
-By 6/30/2023
-* Launch (based on feedback / testing).